celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 Optionally, the first ten (10) query messages can be spaced by at least 60 seconds and ignoring retry back off periods for unanswered queries.
 This is known as the `AggressiveQueryEnodeGossip`.

-If the validator is no longer in the list of [NearlyElectedValidator] then it should stop sending [queryEnodeMsg] messages.
+If the [Validator] is no longer in the list of [NearlyElectedValidator] then it should stop sending [queryEnodeMsg] messages.

 #### Version certificates spawning

-When a node starts validating, it should generate and gossip a new [versionCertificateMsg].
-After that, it should be renewed and regossipped every 5 minutes.
+When a enters the [NearlyElectedValidator] set, it should update its [eNodeURL] version, gossip a new [versionCertificatesMsg] with its new certificate.
+After that, it should be renewed and regossipped every 5 minutes, until its removed from the [NearlyElectedValidator] set.

 ## Change Log